angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 ### When to choose `effect()` over `computed()`

 The previous constraints on `effect()` have been removed, so it is now more challenging to decide when to use `computed()` or `effect()`.
-In our opinion, the choice between `effect()` and `computed()` depends on the use case:
+In our opinion, it depends on the use case:
 - **Use `computed()`** for deriving a value based on other signals, especially when you need a pure, read-only reactive value.
+Inside a computed signal, it is strictly not allowed to set other signals.
   We covered `computed()` and `linkedSignal()` in this article: **[Angular 19: Introducing LinkedSignal for Responsive Local State Management](https://angular.schule/blog/2024-11-effect-and-afterRenderEffect)**
 - **Use `effect()`** if the operation is more complex, involves setting multiple signals or requires side effects to be performed outside the world of signals, such as synchronising reactive form states or logging events.

 For patching forms, there is currently no better approach than using effects.
 This approach can also be easily migrated to what would have been done in the past with `ngOnchanges` – which is great.
-But whether we should have used a better computed signal for the `isEditMode` is questionable.
+However, it remains questionable whether a computed signal would have been a better fit for `isEditMode`.
-It is not easy to make a decision here, because we could also have written the following:
+The following is also possible:

 ```ts
 isEditMode = computed(() => !!this.currentBook());
 ```

+It is not easy to make a decision here, and we suspect that it highly depends on personal taste.
-Perhaps we have to accept that in some situations both options are absolutely valid!
+Perhaps we have to accept that in some situations both options are absolutely valid. 🙂

 ## Introducing `afterRenderEffect()`

-The new `afterRenderEffect()` function allows us to control when tasks occur during the DOM update process.
+The new `afterRenderEffect()` function allows us to control when specific tasks are executed during the DOM update process.
 This is particularly beneficial for UI manipulations that require specific timing to avoid layout shifts and ensure smooth animations.

 The API itself mirrors the functionality of